Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Responsible AI Question Bank

-Each principle has one principle question, which can be used to get high-level insights and understanding of RAI practices and risks associated with the principle. \textit{The principle question} includes a set of sub-questions which are distributed across risk categories within the principle.

-\textit{Risk categories} were identified by conducting concept mapping to effectively comprehend relevant risk themes and concepts \cite{trochim1989introduction}.
-The concept mapping approach was used to analyze and group related risk questions, thereby identifying AI risk themes.
-Through this process, we identified gaps and areas for improvement (e.g., missing information, duplicated categories, structural issues), clarified the relationships between different risk themes, and provided a comprehensive overview of the key areas of concern for AI systems.
+\textit{Categories} were identified by conducting concept mapping to effectively comprehend relevant RAI concepts \cite{trochim1989introduction}.
+The concept mapping approach was used to analyze and group related risk questions, thereby identifying RAI themes.
+Through this process, we identified gaps and areas for improvement (e.g., missing information, duplicated categories, structural issues), clarified the relationships between different themes, and provided a comprehensive overview of the key areas of concern for AI systems.
 Each category is exclusively associated with one principle.
 As shown in Figure \ref{fig:QB}, principle 1 has been further divided into multiple categories, each representing a specific aspect of the principle.
-The categories act as common risk themes that are clear, specific, and relevant to the AI ethics principle they represent.
+The categories act as common RAI themes that are clear, specific, and relevant to the AI ethics principle they represent.
 Additionally, a category contains one or more sub-categories, providing even more granularity and specificity to the questions and facilitating a better understanding of the different dimensions of each category.

-Figure \ref{fig:concept map} represents the hierarchical organization of 26 risk themes and their distribution across eight AI principles.
-The concept map aims to visualize the structure of the RAI Question Bank in a clear and logical manner, promoting a comprehensive understanding of the question bank.
-Detailed concept maps for each principle, including the relationships between concepts, are presented in the following sections.